Alert Building Inspections menu logo

 Morgan notes, “I’ve seen homeowners turn $500 problems into $15,000 disasters by attempting complex repairs themselves.”
 Know your limits.

 If you’re purchasing a property that’s been previously occupied, consider meth testing services.
-This visual inspection identifies potential issues that may require compliance verification by specialists, particularly in homes with unknown histories.
+This visual inspection identifies potential issues that may require specialist compliance verification, particularly in homes with unknown histories.

 Building Your Home Maintenance Emergency Fund